Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Auto-replies to new customers

 But Grasshopper’s platform and user experience are outdated at best.
-And it lacks many modern business phone features that you’ll need.
-These include shared phone numbers, unlimited call recording storage, and integrations.
+And it lacks many modern business phone features that you’ll need, like unlimited call recording storage.
+Recordings are deleted after 30 days.
 Plus, if you want to make international calls, you’ll have to pay a $500 deposit.

 Learn more in our guide comparing Grasshopper vs RingCentral.